Skip to content

 Use the search bar to filter instances by class name.
 Useful when you have dozens of active containers.

 Press Alt+D to toggle the in-app DevTools overlay.
-This works with both the draggable overlay and Picture-in-Picture modes.

 High-frequency or internal state containers can be hidden: